 If you are looking for innovation, look to ggplot2’s rich ecosystem of extensions.
 See a community maintained list at https://exts.ggplot2.tidyverse.org/gallery/.

 If you are new to ggplot2 you are better off starting with a systematic introduction, rather than trying to learn from reading individual documentation pages.
 Currently, there are three good places to start:

-If you’d like to take an interactive online course, try Data visualisation with ggplot2 by Rick Scavetta on datacamp.
+If you’d like to take an online course, try Data Visualization in R With ggplot2 by Kara Woo.